whisthq/vm-scripts/README.md

 - Disable Shutdown in Start Menu
 - Set Auto-Login

-After running `cloud.sh`, auto-login won't be set.
+There are two scripts to run, `cloud-0.sh` and `cloud-1.sh`, since installing Gnome requires a reboot.
+After running `cloud-0.sh` and `cloud-1.sh`, auto-login won't be set.
 To have this feature, you need to log onto the cloud computer via Fractal and do the following:
 - Click on the down arrow in the top-right corner -> Click "Fractal" (the user) -> Select "Account Settings"
 - Click "Unlock" in the top-right of the window that opened, and enter the VM password (`password1234567.`) -> Set Automatic Login toggle to "On"